 1. The College's receiving services are performed in the Central Energy Plant or the campus post office.
 Receiving hours are 8:00am to 12:00pm and 1:00pm to 4:00pm, Monday through Friday.

 2. Orders for tangible goods (except contracted desktop delivery) should include instructions to ship to the College's business address at 300 North Washington Street.
 Facilities Services or Mail Services will facilitate delivery of your goods to the respective campus building.

 3. Furnishings, equipment, etc. removed from departments upon request become general surplus property of the College and will not be held in reserve for a department unless pre-arranged with Facilities and so marked upon removal.

 4. Boxed records removed from departments upon request and moved to local storage areas (basements) or remote storage (Knouse Building) must be labeled for content and also with the date contents may be destroyed or otherwise stored in accordance with the College's Archive Policy.

 G. Methods of Payment

-1. College checks, the College's Purchasing Card, and electronic transfer of funds generated by the Office of Financial Services are the only means of releasing a payment that satisfies an obligation of the College.
+1. College checks, the College's purchasing cards, and electronic transfer of funds generated by the Office of Financial Services are the only means of releasing a payment that satisfies an obligation of the College.

 2. Issuance of a College Purchase Order or execution of an Agreement will not generate a payment within the College's financial management system and therefore, does not complete the transaction cycle of an acquisition.
 The cycle closes when a department submits a request for payment to the Accounts Payable Office and payment follows in due course.